ragon000/bum/README.md

 - `ImageMagick` - Can be removed by deleting a line in `change.sh`

 ## Installation
+You need urxvt compiled with pixbuf
+On Arch it's in the [AUR](https://aur.archlinux.org/packages/rxvt-unicode-pixbuf/)
 ### Arch
 ```sh
 sudo pacman -S imagemagick git